 Whether it’s through direct service or advocacy work, Temple Beth-El continues to create progressive social change and positive impacts for congregants, neighbors, and community.

 “Temple Beth-El has demonstrated to me that social justice is an important and integral part of our Jewish history and tradition.
-Imparting the concept of tikkun olam and the value of gemilut hasadim to all who wish to make our community and world a better place is a legacy that will last forever.”
+Imparting the concept of tikkun olam and the value of g’milut chasadim to all who wish to make our community and world a better place is a legacy that will last forever.”

-– Mina Lopez, Current Chair of the Social Action Committee
+– Mina Lopez, Former Co-Chair of the ACT Committee

 Through the years